 ONCOMATRYX ANTIBODY DRUG CONJUGATES

-The antibody must show high affinity and specificity for a tumor-associated antigen, with restricted expression in normal cells.
-The antibody must also internalised rapidly and efficiently in target cells.
+The antibody must show high affinity and specificity for a tumor-associated antigen, whose expression in normal cells must be restricted.
+The antibody must also be internalized rapidly and efficiently in target cells.

-The cytotoxic agent must kill target cells only after cell internalization and internal release of the toxin.
+The cytotoxic agent has to be released only inside the target cells, once the ADC has been internalized.
 The most frequently used cytotoxic agents for ADCs are drugs that damage DNA, such as calicheamicins and duocarmycins, or drugs targeting microtubules, such as auristatins and maytansinoids.

-Linkers that bind the cytotoxic agent to the antibody are designed to be stable in blood for systemic use and cleavable within the target cells to release the cytotoxic agent.
+Linkers that bind the cytotoxic agent to the antibody are designed to be stable in blood allowing a safe systemic administration, and cleavable within the target cells to release the cytotoxic agent.

 The antibody-drug conjugates generated by Oncomatryx comprise human IgG1 antibodies, targeting cancer-associated fibroblasts and endothelial cells, conjugated to a 780 Da cytotoxic agent that inhibits tubulin polymerization and destabilizes microtubules.

-Oncomatryx proprietary linkers enhance the antitumor efficacy of ADCs 1000 times the efficacy of the classical linkers they are derived from.
+Oncomatryx proprietary linkers enhance the antitumor efficacy of ADCs 1000 times compared to the classical linkers they are derived from.